Putting the Pieces Together, Why am I different?

 -Nearly all have happened spontaneously, during full consciousness

-Understanding the interconnectivity of my experiences allowed me to slowly integrate them.
+Understanding the interconnectivity of my experiences allowed me to slowly integrate them, into understanding why am I different.
 Once integrated, I no longer felt like a "freak".
 I now proudly own my "different-ness".
 To all experiencers- Let's reframe the way we view ourselves.
 Our "weirdness" is our uniqueness.

 "I realized my strength was being different."